Georgia Tech Orchestras

 Are there scholarships available for ensemble participation?

 Since there is no degree in music performance at Georgia Tech, there is no music scholarship available for incoming freshman for ensemble participation.
-However, there are other opportunities offered to students who dedicate their time and energy to the ensemble program.

 The GT orchestras are open to all students at GT by audition.